 - a breast lump; or

-- symptoms of depression (sleep problems, weakness, mood changes).
+- symptoms of depression--sleep problems, weakness, tired feeling, mood changes.

-Less serious side effects may include:
+Common side effects may include:

-- freckles or darkening of facial skin;
+- acne, darkening of facial skin;

-- changes in weight or appetite;
+- weight gain; or

-- problems with contact lenses;
+- problems with contact lenses.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about ethinyl estradiol and desogestrel?
+What is the most important information I should know about birth control pills?